MaksimDzhangirov/backendBankExample/docs/part36-eng.md

       id: install
 ```

-Alright, after this step, `kubectl` will be installed on the Github
+Alright, after this step, `kubectl` will be installed on the GitHub
 runner machine.

-Next step, we will deploy the docker image from ECR to our EKS
+Next step, we will deploy the Docker image from ECR to our EKS
 cluster.
 This step should be run at the end of the workflow.
 Here
 I use a pipe because we're gonna run multiple commands to deploy
 different types of resources to the cluster.

-First, the aws-auth resource.
+First, the `aws-auth` resource.
 For now, we only use it to grant
 `github-ci` user access to the cluster, but later, you can add
 more users to this file if you want.